-The library maintains several information transfer tools to reach library patrons and the most frequently accessed is the library's recently redesigned website (aqua.wisc.edu/waterlibrary).
-The library's site serves as an outreach site for those who want to know more about our state's water resources.
-The site's overhaul was designed to make books and other materials in the library easily accessible to any Wisconsin resident.
-There are three areas of the Web site, each designed to address the needs of the library user groups: There is an area for UW system faculty, staff and students; a section just for Wisconsin residents; and an area dedicated to just children, and their guardians and parents.
+The library maintains several information transfer tools to reach library patrons and the most frequently accessed is the library's recently redesigned website (see http://aqua.wisc.edu/waterlibrary).
+The library's site serves as an outreach tool for those who want to know more about the state's water resources.
+The site's design ensures books and other materials in the library are easily accessible to any Wisconsin resident.
+There are three areas of the Web site, each set up to address the needs of the library user groups: There is an area for UW system faculty, staff and students; a section just for Wisconsin residents; and an area dedicated to just children, and their guardians and parents.
 Library staff continually update the site with new topical reading lists, new links to useful water-related Web sites, and pages with the library's new books.
 These frequent updates encourage users to return to the site often.
+The overall goal is to build water literacy among target audiences.